pymc-devs/pymc/docs/source/developer_guide.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 The design of the VI module takes a different approach than
-MCMC - it has a functional design, and everything is done within Theano
+MCMC - it has a functional design, and everything is done within Aesara
 (i.e., Optimization and building the variational objective).
 The base
 class of variational inference is
 `pymc3.variational.Inference <https://github.com/pymc-devs/pymc3/blob/master/pymc3/variational/inference.py>`__,